BernardoDeLaPlaz/docs/docs/using/one_touch_urbit.md

 A user can use the keyboard arrow keys to navigate his cursor (via ncurses ?) and select a button to install an app.

-When he's done he can exit +apps by hitting control-X.  (N.B.
+When he's done she can exit +apps by hitting control-X.  (N.B.
 There is instracture work here to allow ncurses, and applications of any type).

 The +apps app is important because:
 	* it demonstrates that Urbit is a platform, not just a grad student demo project that 170 IQ spergs can play with